blacktear23/pyrpa/README.md

 | exists\_image2(location, element, debug=True, threshold=None) | found: bool | Return element image founded in screen. |
 | wait\_untile\_exists(element, next_op=None, max_wait=20, duration=1, debug=True, threshold=None) | None | Wait the element image exists in screen. next_op: operation that after element image founded, `None`: do nothing, `'click'`: click element, `'hover'`: move mouse over it, `'click_paste'`: click element and paste clipboard content; max\_wait: Check element image exists cycles; duration: if not found how many seconds it will wait; threshold: confidence threshold for image find. |
 | wait\_untile\_exists2(location, element, next_op=None, max_wait=20, duration=1, debug=True, threshold=None) | None |  Wait the element image exists in screen. next_op: operation that after element image founded, `None`: do nothing, `'click'`: click element, `'hover'`: move mouse over it, `'click_paste'`: click element and paste clipboard content; max\_wait: Check element image exists cycles; duration: if not found how many seconds it will wait; threshold: confidence threshold for image find. |

+> `pmode` parameter will control the position that returned.
+Below show the 5 position mode position at the image box.
+>
+> ```
+>    topleft  +---------------------+  topright
+>             |                     |
+> centerleft  |        center       |  centerright
+>             |                     |
+>             +---------------------+
+> ```
+>
+> `screen_ratio` is used by run PyRPA script cross platform.
+For example, the sample image is snaped from a Mac Laptop with Retina display, and you want to run the program at Linux Desktop with normal display.
+You can findout the Retina display's image size is twice than normal display snapshoted image.
+To make the program works `screen_ratio` is introduced to resize the sample image size to fix the other platform.

 ### GUI related functions